• Why it matters

 • The reward system of higher education is built around publishing expectations, making authorship a primary concern for academics.
 The stakes surrounding publication are high for all parties, and with so much pressure to publish, we’re often faced with challenging decisions that may create tension in collaborative research.
 In these situations, collaborators may feel the need to compete with each other for authorship positions and credit, which can lead to disagreements.

-Cumulative experience: Problems regarding authorship order*
+Cumulative experience: Problems regarding authorship decisions*

 “I felt undervalued as a teammate and did not engage in future publications.”